 - Good quality matching thread

-Short sleeves: 2x your upper arm circumference)
+Short sleeves: 2x your upper arm circumference at the widest point)

 And depending on the chosen version:

-- Elastic waistband (3x your waist measurement)
+- Elastic waistband (3x your waist circumference)

-- Elastic thread for the version with smocking
+- Elastic thread for the smocked version

 My supplies